 At the end of the Location menu is Google Location History.
 Tap this to enable or disable location history reporting.
 This can be used to follow the movements of a device, but if you’re not happy about this data being sent to Google you can switch it off and still use the basic location tracking function.

-Depending on your version of Android (we used 5.1) and manufacturer some of these settings may be named differently or found in other menus.
+Depending on your version of Android and manufacturer some of these settings may be named differently or found in other menus.
 If you're having difficulty consult the user guides for your device or search online for further help.

 How to track and control a lost or stolen Android device